Notoplex: Fibrotic Tissue Detox

 137 in stock (can be backordered)

 Here are two microscopic images of mouse muscle.
 The one on the left is a young mouse, equivalent to a 20 year old human.
 The one on the right is an older mouse, equivalent to an 80 year old human.
-You can count 20 healthy muscle cells on the left, but on the right, only 10 muscle cells remain.
-The rest of the slide is dark.
+You can count 20 healthy muscle cells on the left, but on the right, only 10 healthy muscle cells remain.
 The dark area is the scar tissue that has accumulated over the mouse’s lifespan.
-Of the 10 cells that remain, you can see that 4 of them are faded.
-These are senescent cells.
-That is, cells that are old, barely functioning and on their way to being to becoming scar tissue.
+Of the 10 cells that remain, you can see that 4 are faded.
+These are senescent cells, that is, cells that are old, barely functioning and on their way to being to becoming scar tissue.
 Serrapeptase supports removal of scar tissue.

 These two mice are the same age.
 The difference is that the younger looking mouse was genetically engineered to have senescent cells self destruct.
-So, no senescent cells, and no scar tissue either.
+No senescent cells… therefore no scar tissue either.
 It’s also unlikely that the younger looking mouse will ever develop cancer since many cancers develop out of senescent cells and scar tissue.
-While serrapeptase supports the removal of scar tissue, ellagic acid supports the removal of senescent cells.
+While serrapeptase supports the body in the removal of scar tissue, ellagic acid (see our Ellagica product) supports the body in the removal of senescent cells.